Anna May Wong: Return to Hollywood

 During the 1930s, American studios were looking for fresh European talent.
 Ironically, Wong caught their eye, and she was offered a contract with Paramount Studios in 1930.
 Enticed by the promise of lead roles and top billing, she returned to the United States.
 The prestige and training she had gained during her years in Europe led to a starring role on Broadway in On the Spot, a drama that ran for 167 performances and which she would later film as Dangerous to Know.
 When the play's director wanted Wong to use stereotypical Japanese mannerisms, derived from Madame Butterfly, in her performance of a Chinese character, Wong refused.
 She instead used her knowledge of Chinese style and gestures to imbue the character with a greater degree of authenticity.
 Following her return to Hollywood in 1930, Wong repeatedly turned to the stage and cabaret for a creative outlet.

 In November 1930, Wong's mother was struck and killed by an automobile in front of the Figueroa Street house.
 The family remained at the house until 1934 when Wong's father returned to his hometown in China with Anna May's younger brothers and sister.
 Anna May had been paying for the education of her younger siblings, who put their education to work after they relocated to China.
 Before the family left, Wong's father wrote a brief article for Xinning, a magazine for overseas Taishanese, in which he expressed his pride in his famous daughter.

 With the promise of appearing in a Josef von Sternberg film, Wong accepted another stereotypical role – the title character of Fu Manchu's vengeful daughter in Daughter of the Dragon (1931).
 This was the last stereotypically "evil Chinese" role Wong played, and also her one starring appearance alongside the only other well-known Asian actor of the era, Sessue Hayakawa.
-Though she was given the starring role, this status was not reflected in her paycheck: she was paid $6,000, while Hayakawa received $10,000 and Warner Oland, who is only in the film for 23 minutes, was paid $12,000.
+Though she was given the starring role, this status was not reflected in her paycheck: she was paid $6,000, while Hayakawa received $10,000 and Warner Oland, who is in the film for only 23 minutes, was paid $12,000.